skgitprofile/DARPA-HybridMethods/docs/index.md

 Details on hybrid methodology can be found in <a href="darpa_milestone_2.pdf"> Milestone Report 2</a>.

-The specific dataset for QG Model is available <a href="data/">here</a>.
+The specific dataset for QG Model will be available <a href="data/">here</a> soon.
 The code for generating this dataset will soon be available here.
 The LSTM implementation of the coarse model correction will be made available here.
 The The datasets from E3SM will soon be made available here.